Camille E. Davis.

 PRESENTATIONS

 November 2025.
-“The Loba Howls through the Bardo.”
-Palimpsests: Memory and Oblivion, Pacific Ancient and Modern Language Association, San Francisco.
+“The Loba Howls through the Bardo,” Palimpsests: Memory and Oblivion, Pacific Ancient and Modern Language Association, San Francisco.

 June 2025.
 “Poetry Power to the People: John Giorno’s You Got to Burn to Shine,” Embracing the Tangible: Fostering Interdisciplinary Connections in Book Art, College Book Art Association Conference, University of Wisconsin, Madison.